 There are three different routes that you can take to reach Tso Moriri.
-First one is from Leh to Karzok via Chumathang.
-Second one is from Leh via Tso Kar and More Plains.
+The first one is from Leh to Karzok via Chumathang.
+The second one is from Leh via Tso Kar and More Plains.
 The third route is via Pangong and Chushul.

-First route: Leh – Upshi – Chumathang – Mahe – Sumdo – Karzok (Tso Moriri)
+- Leh – Upshi – Chumathang – Mahe – Sumdo – Karzok (Tso Moriri).
+Shortest Route

-Third route is the longest and it is best to do it in 4 days.
-Reach Pangong from Leh on day 1, go to Hanle on Day 2, reach Karzok on third and return to Leh on fourth day.
+The third route is the longest and it is best to do it in 3-4 days.
+You should reach Pangong from Leh on day 1, go to Hanle on Day 2, reach Karzok on the third and return to Leh on the fourth day.

-For more details on what acute mountain sickness is, what is symptoms are and how you can tackle it better, please read How to Handle Acute Mountain Sickness in Ladakh.
+For more details on what acute mountain sickness is, what its symptoms are, and how you can tackle it better, please read How to Handle Acute Mountain Sickness in Ladakh.

 Accommodation at Tso Moriri Lake